Careers360 Logo

 IB Board Curriculum vs CBSE Syllabus

-Both the IB board and CBSE have the curriculum that they follow.
+Both the IB board and CBSE have a curriculum that they follow.
 The IB board offers four types of programmes for students to help them with personal and academic development.
-Whereas, CBSE provides education up to the senior secondary level.
+Whereas CBSE provides education up to the senior secondary level.
 Check out the list of IB programs and CBSE syllabus below:

 IB Subjects vs CBSE subjects